roflmaostc/felixwechsler.science/index.md

   <div class="column right">
     I'm Felix Wechsler (he/him) and I'm passionate about combining optics with computer science (preferably <a href="https://julialang.org/">Julia Lang</a>).
 <p  >In 2023, I started as doctoral candidate at <a href="https://www.epfl.ch/labs/lapd/">EPFL in Lausanne</a> in the LAPD led by Christophe Moser.
-    I work on computational tools to improve <a href="https://www.youtube.com/watch?v=ONBHkzimRbg">Tomographic 3D Printing</a>.
+    I work on computational tools to improve <a href="https://www.youtube.com/watch?v=w6weg4noMIY">Tomographic</a> and Holographic 3D Printing.
     <p>Outside of academia, I enjoy <a href="https://www.strava.com/athletes/100197734">cycling</a> (last <a href="https://mallorca312.com/">Mallorca 312 2026</a>) and playing <a href="https://www.flyhigh.ultimate.ch/">Ultimate Frisbee</a>.
 Besides that, I'm involved in the <a href="https://www.orpheus-verein.de/de/">Orpheus e.V.</a> to prepare pupils participating at physics competitions.
 And I'm teaching at the <a href="https://jgw-ev.de/">sustainability camp</a>.
     <p>Within the EPFL community, I help promote the Julia programming language through the <a href="https://go.epfl.ch/julia">Julia EPFL community</a>.</p>
     Don't hesitate to reach out to me (see bottom of this page)!